Shahdab2004/New/README.md

 # New
-This is the important things in this for Git and Gitup.
+This is the important things for Git and Gitup.